Krptyk/ICMPKeyLogger/README.md

 # ICMP KeyLogger

 ## Introduction
-ICMP KeyLogger is a tool designed to capture and transmit keystrokes over the network using ICMP packets.
+ICMP KeyLogger is a basic tool written in python designed to capture and transmit keystrokes over the network using ICMP packets.
 It is divided into two main components: the Beacon, which captures keystrokes and sends them, and the Server, which receives and logs these keystrokes.

 ### TODO
 - Implement encryption for keystroke data.